gemforce-team/gemforce/results/README.md

 * amps - it's a pair of main gem spec and amps spec in optimal proportions, though they don't take the combine into consideration
 * omnia - it's a set of four recipes: a main gem spec and its amps spec in optimal proportions and a pair of optimal combines for both, it's the pinnacle of gem "rocket science"
+* **ultimate - it's the best omnia combine currently available, the best gem mana can buy**

 Third part - number(s):
 numbers in the last part specify how many gems go into specific recipe: